-It is spring and the time of new beginnings.
+It is summer and the time of new beginnings.
 The long awaited remodeling projects suddenly have a sense of urgency.
 You want a fresh new look in your home.
 The kitchen has been due for an update for some time and you are ready to take the plunge.
 But where do you start?

 There are those big box retail stores that have been advertising discounts on cabinetry and free designs and they seem to have a lot of options.
 What about those remodeling companies that to do the work maybe they can help with the design and sourcing of products-do contractors do the design?
 It all seems so overwhelming and you don’t want to spend more than you need to on this project but you want something beautiful.